 If we simply move away from a source of pain, we're less likely to be hurt.
 Withdrawing, avoiding people, leaving relationships, and being shy are all forms of running.
-Drugs and alcohol are other ways to run.
+Drugs, alcohol, and electronics are other ways to run.

 Clinging